Skip to content

 These restrictions aren’t prima facie outrageous, but they do create a narrow path for a candidate to walk.
 If a candidate wants to receive MCEF money, he or she must commit to this path early, and not deviate once begun.
 Once one has accepted a $5,000 donation from a wealthy friend, or a grand launch party hosted by a few local businesses, MCEF money is permanently sealed off.
 The amount of money candidates can receive from the MCEF is substantial, and so it makes sense that the state is not funding candidates who will be receiving plenty of money otherwise, but committing to being a publicly funded candidate is a difficult decision, hedged about with often byzantine restrictions.

 John Q. Public, our stalwart friend, managed to meet all of these restrictions without too much difficulty, however.
 He accepted only a few small donations from family members before committing to relying on MCEF funds.
 He submitted his notice of intent to the state of Maine, and as soon as he started campaigning, he directed all would-be donors to the MCEF website instead, to donate money there and name him as a candidate they’d like to support.
 Most of the time people were happy to donate $5 to the fund instead of the $50 or $100 donations they were considering giving to John directly, though others were confused by the process and ended up not donating anything anywhere.
 Once 175 of these donors did donate an Abraham Lincoln to the fund, John applied for MCEF funds and within a few weeks, he received a check for $20,000.
 Running an efficient state senate campaign with this $20k, he accepted no other donations but was a prominent face in Washington County politics for the duration of the election season, debating policy with his Democrat and Republican opponents, giving interviews to the local press about his proposals, and ensuring that the issues he cared about were not ignored.
 On Election Day he finished in 3rd place, receiving 4.3% of the vote.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 Was funding John Q. Public’s campaign a wise use of taxpayer money?
 On the one hand, this was $20,000 (no small change) given to a candidate with no realistic chance of winning, who received less than five percent of the vote, and who provided no direct service to the general population.
 But on the other hand, John’s campaign brought issues to the table that the Jones and Van Zandt campaigns wouldn’t have brought, ensured that the people of District Six had more than two choices in their vote, and reminded the mainstream candidates that it’s not just rich people with powerful party machines behind them that can run for office.
 It’s a real question, one that thoughtful, intelligent people may disagree about.